ambielecki/dwa15-fall2018/laravel/db-migrations.md

 ## migrate:fresh
 Getting your migrations right the first time can be challenging, especially if you're starting a new project with several new tables.
-You may forget fields you need or change your mind about the data type and modifiers for a given fields.
+You may forget columns you need or change your mind about the data type and modifiers for a given column.
 There may also be problems in your migration files that cause a migration to fail partway through, leaving you with an incomplete database.

 Given this, there's an easy way to &ldquo;blank slate&rdquo; your database and start over with the following Artisan command:
 ```bash